CrowdHailer/raxx/README.md

 An HTTP exchange involves a client sending data to a server receiving a response.
 A simple view is to model this as a single message sent in each direction.

-*Working with this model corresponds to `Raxx.SimpleServer` callbacks*
+*Working with this model corresponds to `Raxx.SimpleServer` callbacks.*

 ```txt
            request -->